What is Corona?

 However, when the applied voltage exceeds a certain value, called critical disruptive voltage, the conductors are surrounded by a faint violet glow called corona.

-With DC voltage, there is difference in the appearance of the two wires.
-The positive wire has uniform glow about it, while the negative conductor has spotty glow.
+With DC voltage, there is a difference in the appearance of the two wires.
+The positive wire has a uniform glow about it, while the negative conductor has a spotty glow.

 How Corona is Formed?

 Some ionization is always present in the air due to cosmic rays, ultraviolet radiations, and radioactivity.

 Therefore, under normal conditions, the air around the conductors contains some ionized particles (i.e., free electrons and +ve ions) and neutral molecules.

 When a potential difference is applied between the conductors, a potential gradient is set up in the air which will have a maximum value at the conductor surfaces.

 Under the influence of the potential gradient, the existing free electrons acquire greater velocities.
 The greater the applied voltage, the greater the potential gradient and more is the velocity of free electrons.